-Lost property is located outside the Premises Manager's office.
+Lost property is located outside the Morris building (on the fence of the wildlife garden).
 At the end of each term unclaimed items are sent to charity.
-Children often have similar clothing and other possessions which can get mixed up so it is very important that all property belonging to your child is clearly labelled including bicycles/ scooters, clothing, lunchboxes etc.
+Children often have similar clothing and other possessions which can get mixed up so it is very important that all property belonging to your child is clearly labelled including bicycles/ scooters, clothing, lunchboxes, etc.